-Students majoring in Economics must satisfy the University’s computer competency requirement by completing ECO 4421 with a grade of C- or better.
-To earn a grade of C- or better in the course, students must earn a C- or better on the required computer competency component regardless of their grades on other components of the course.
+Students majoring in Economics must satisfy the University’s digital literacy requirement by completing ECO 4421 with a grade of C- or better.
+To earn a grade of C- or better in the course, students must earn a C- or better on the required digital literacy component regardless of their grades on other components of the course.

 Pre-Fall 2014 Requirements